adrelanos/anon-meta-packages/README.md

 whonix-gateway-packages-dependencies,
 whonix-gateway-packages-recommended,
 ${misc:Depends}
-Description: Whonix-Default-Gateway
+Description: Whonix Default Gateway
-# Whonix-Default-Gateway #
+# Whonix Default Gateway #

 A metapackage, which installs packages, for a Whonix-Default-Gateway.